 How long will the scaffolding be up?

 At this time, we don’t know.
 The scaffolding could be in place for some time to ensure public safety and to allow for decisions to be made regarding the future of the building.

 Who is paying for all this work?

-The Council is covering the cost at the moment, but there are options for recovery of costs.
+The Council and Scottish Government are meeting the cost of works., but there are options for recovery of costs.